I've owned a black ranchu and a red and white ranchu, and I'm an enthusiast of these incredibly beautiful goldfish.

-I am a ranchu goldfish enthusiast and am writing this article for people interested in having ranchu goldfish as a pet.
-I will put some tips on keeping ranchus and common problems and things to consider when looking into this species of gold fish.
+I am a ranchu goldfish enthusiast, and I'm writing this article for people interested in having ranchu goldfish as pets.
+I will include some tips on keeping ranchus, common problems, and things to consider when looking into this species of goldfish.

-I currently have two ranchu in a 4ft tank, one black ranchu and the other a red and white one, both around 1 years old.
+I have two ranchus in a 4-foot tank: a black ranchu and a red and white one, both around one year old.

 The ranchu is a popular goldfish species and is especially popular in Japan for its unique appearance and resemblance to a small puppy.
-Ranchus can be very friendly and some people are actually able to pat there ranchus or even train them to do little tricks.
-The ranchu goldfish is the work of breeding by the Japanese, breeding different types of lionhead goldfish.
+Ranchus can be very friendly, and some people are actually able to pat their ranchus or even train them to do little tricks.
+The ranchu goldfish was bred in Japan from different types of lionhead goldfish.

-The ranchu has a quite fat egg shaped body and when it is fully grown can look quite strange but this is the attraction for goldfish enthusiasts.
+The ranchu has a fat, egg-shaped body, and when it is fully grown, it can look quite strange—but this is the attraction for goldfish enthusiasts.
 The ranchu also has very beautiful head growths which are prized by goldfish breeders.

 Tank Size and Conditions

-Like all goldfish they require a decent size tank and the most important factor when choosing the tank is the surface area of the water, this ensures enough oxyen for your fish, so when choosing a tank a long rectangular tank is preferred over a tall tank.
+Like all goldfish, they require a decent-size tank, and the most important factor when choosing the tank is the surface area of the water.
+This ensures enough oxygen for your fish.
+When choosing a tank, a long rectangular tank is preferred over a tall tank.

-The ranchu goldfish is a very slow swimmer and because of its body shape does not cope with strong current so make sure that you have a good filter that is not too strong or is being pointed at a rock or some plants to reduce the strength of the current.
+The ranchu goldfish is a very slow swimmer and because of its body shape, it does not cope with strong currents.
+Make sure you have a good filter that is not too strong, or point it at a rock or some plants to reduce the strength of the current.